Minimum-CD/cd-manifesto/content/MinimumCD/CI/_index.md

 - **Teamwork:** CI requires a lot of teamwork to function correctly.
 If the team currently uses a "push" workflow where work is assigned instead of a "pull" workflow where the next most important work is picked up by the next available teammate, then CI will be very difficult.
 Teamwork suffers because everyone is focused on their individual "assignments" rather than team goals.
 Long delays in code review, large changesets, and excessive team process hurt outcomes.
 Find a cadence for code review to process them quickly and set some team norms on changeset size and collaboration.
 Pair programming is a good way to help address these problems quickly.
 - **Work Breakdown:** We need to [break down work better](https://dojoconsortium.org/docs/work-decomposition/work-breakdown/).
 We should have a "Definition of Ready" that requires every story and task has a testable description of "done" before any work starts.
 A good rule of thumb is that if everyone agrees the team can complete that item in less than 2 days, it's refined enough for CI.
 - **Testing:** This is a common struggle.
 It's common that teams either do not test or know little about basic unit testing.
 Testing implementation instead of behavior is another common issue.
-Teams will need to improve the efficiency and effectiveness of their tests and build a suite of various types of tests with the goal of moving detection as close to creation as possible.
+Teams will need to improve the efficiency and effectiveness of their tests and build a suite of various types of tests to move detection as close to creation as possible.
 CI requires falling passionately in love with testing, but that should be true of software engineering anyway.

 ## Health Metrics